manasnain/Door_Opener/README.md

 password: ''
 Then head to http://192.168.4.1

+Enter name and Card ID into the first two text boxes.
+Click add card.

 If you don't know your cards UID you can use the RFID scanner in the els room ( aquarium/clear cabinet).
 Just connect the scanner to a laptop and tap your card on it, you can input the UID you get straight into the door_opener, no need to modify it.

-Enter name and Card ID using the card reader
-Click add card.

 ## DELETING CARDS